Android - Development Workflow

 Key Activities:

-- Q2 creates release tag and makes module available
+- Q2 creates release tag and notifies the partner/FI that the module is released

 Result:

-- Module is now available for production Q2 Mobile Applications
+- Module is active in the FI's production Q2 Mobile Application

 Branch Structure